0xAlphaDevs/starknet-eth-trading-agent/README.md

 - **Prediction Models** : Uses trained models to predict optimal trading times and amounts.
 - **On-Chain Deployment** : Deployed on Starknet mainnet, ensuring transparency and immutability.

-### Attack Vectors

-- **Front-running** : Mitigated by using Starknet's high throughput and low latency.
-- **Smart Contract Exploits** : Regular audits and adherence to best practices in smart contract development.
-- **Market Manipulation** : Use of robust models to identify and react to manipulation attempts.

 ### Possible Improvements